 - Never add or remove sensors while the logger is recording data.
-Sensors should only be added while the logger is stopped, when configuring the launch parameters with logger software, or after configuration but before the start of logging in Delayed Start or Button Start modes (for more information on these modes, see the Launching section on page 15). - Any sensors added while the logger is recording data will be ignored.
+Sensors should only be added while the logger is stopped, when configuring the launch parameters with logger software, or after configuration but before the start of logging in Delayed Start or Button Start modes (for more information on these modes, see the Launching section on page 9). - Any sensors added while the logger is recording data will be ignored.
 Logging will continue normally for other sensors.
 If a sensor is removed while logging, the Sensor Error status light will blink when the next logging interval is reached.
 The data for that sensor will then display as missing or erroneous in readouts. - You cannot replace one sensor with a new sensor of the same type while logging.
-If you would like to replace a sensor with another sensor of the same type (for example, swap a temperature sensor with a new temperature sensor), it is necessary to read out the current data from the logger and re-launch with the new sensor. - The logger can work with a maximum of 100 meters (328 feet) of smart sensor network cable, which is the digital communications portion of the sensor cables.
+If you would like to replace a sensor with another sensor of the same type (for example, swap a temperature sensor with a new temperature sensor), it is necessary to read out the current data from the logger and re-launch with the new sensor. - A maximum of 15 data channels can be used with one logger.
+Most sensors use one data channel, which means the sensor is measuring one property only (for example a temperature sensor uses one data channel that records information for temperature).
+However, there are some sensors that measure more than one property, such as the combination temperature/RH sensor, which uses two data channels. - To expand the number of sensors plugged in and data channels used, use 1-to-2 sensor adapters (Part # S-ADAPT), which allow you to plug two sensors into one port.
+Note that the 1-to-2 adapter is similar to a standard telephone splitter, but it has 6 conductors.
+Most telephone splitters have only 4 conductors.
+A 4-conductor splitter may work, but it is not recommended because the shield in the cable will not be properly grounded. - The logger can work with a maximum of 100 meters (328 feet) of smart sensor network cable, which is the digital communications portion of the sensor cables.
 If you are using multiple sensors, be sure to check the length of each smart sensor network cable reported in the Sensor Manuals.
 Add them together and make sure they do not exceed 100 meters (328 feet).